 The Facebook stock profile provides basic stock price charting information and a market sentiment indicator.
 Place the trade by choosing the Buy or Sell button.

-Novice retail traders may find this platform lacks the trading interface, research tools and education they depend on for general guidance.
-The experienced trader with their own tools, stock data and news will be at home with the simple, intuitive interface and over 100 technical indicators.
+CFD broker Plus500 is idea for the experienced trader who will be at home with their own tools, stock data and news will be at home with the simple, intuitive interface and over 100 technical indicators.
 Traders who qualify for a professional account (with a minimum portfolio value of €500k) can raise their leverage levels, for example, from 1:5 to 1:20 for stock trades.
-If you are deciding whether to buy Facebook shares on Plus500, review these pros and cons.
+If you are deciding whether to trade Facebook CFD shares on Plus500, review these pros and cons.

 - FCA regulated

 - Easy to use platform

 - Experienced traders only (no fundamental data)

 - No scalping allowed

 Step 1: Register your account

 You will be prompted to download the Plus500.com mobile app to register.
 Select between a Demo and Real Money account.
 After filling in basic personal information, you will gain access to the unlimited demo account.
 Before you can use it, you will be prompted to answer a few questions to establish your investor risk profile.

 When you are ready to trade with real money, fund your account.
 Three payment options are provided.
 You may be asked to verify your payment method.